Oneflow-Inc/libai/projects/QQP/README.md

 bash tools/train.sh tools/train_net.py projects/text_classification/configs/config.py 4
 ```

-Before running the program, you should modify the `projects/QQP/configs/config_qqp.py` depend on your own needs .
+Before running the program, you should modify the `projects/QQP/configs/config_qqp.py` depend on your own needs.
 Modification fields include but are not limited to task_name, data_dir, vocab_file, model hyperparameter, learning rate, and batch size, and so on.